-Our PayPal Component renders PayPal in your payment page.
-When a customer selects PayPal, the Component presents a PayPal overlay, where a customer can log in with their PayPal account details to complete the payment process.
+Our PayPal Component renders PayPal button to your payment page.
+When a customer selects PayPal, the component presents a PayPal overlay, where a customer can log in with their PayPal account details to complete the payment process.

 This page explains how to add PayPal to your custom payment page.
 If you don't need custom a checkout experience we recommend using our prebuilt payment page.
 It already supports all available payment methods and does not require coding.

 - Use your test mode Account ID and API Key.

 - Connect test PayPal Business account in your MONEI Dashboard (in test mode)